rmitchellPitzer/cs124-1/docs/design.md

 -   Making further improvements to the plus menu.

 - **Lab 2 Update:** While we performed user testing once again, the results were largely the same as our design hadn't changed much.
 Thus, we decided to follow lab1's outline.

-- **Lab 4 Update:** I would like to say that while some user testing was done, a bulk of the feedback was obtained through Professor Rhodes, which was greatly appreciated in getting the design back on track.
-User testing from others showed the design to largely be accepted, with some changes to elements' sizes and font size.

 # the final design, including screen images and the flow for each task.